Who Can Adopt in Saskatchewan: Eligibility, Background Checks, and Requirements

 - Whether the offence involved harm to children or vulnerable individuals

-Offences involving violence against children or sexual offences against any person are serious disqualifying factors.
-Other types of criminal history — property crimes, older non-violent offences, charges without convictions — are assessed contextually.
+Offences involving violence against children or sexual offences against any person require especially careful review.
+Other types of criminal history — property crimes, older non-violent offences, charges without convictions — are assessed in context.

 The important thing is transparency.
 Attempting to conceal a criminal history in your background check application or your MFA is far more damaging to your application than disclosing it honestly and providing context.